• Home

 MAVtech houses over one hunderd and fifty years of audio visual technology from the early 'magic lantern' projectors to video players and camcorders.
 We are home to over five million feet of film, 100,000 records and one very ingenious homemade boom box!
 MAVtech is a volunteer run museum and our team love to share their knowledge and experience with our guests.

-MAVtech was founded by Foxton local Peter Edwards who had a passion for New Zealand's audio and visual technology and a vision for a museum which explained why they made us unique.
 When Peter first opened the museum's doors in 1987 he displayed his personal collection- but MAVtech's displays were about to grow!
 The late 1980s were times of change for technology as digital was slowly replacing analogue.
 Businesses and government departments donated their obsolete equipment to MAVtech- equipment which is now an irreplaceable window into the past.
-Today a volunteer Trust Board continues Peter's vision with the help of local supporters.

 The original Coronation Hall (left) and the Hall in the early 1980s (right).
 Image Credit: Kete Horowhenua